 Prerequisites: Office Technology 1376 and Office Technology 1378 or concurrent enrollment or demonstrated competence approved by the instructor.
 Legal terms are the focus of this course.
 Included are the spelling and use of legal terms and Latin words and phrases.
 Intensive practice is provided in building speed and accuracy in the transcription of legal terms.
 Laboratory fee.
 (3 Lec.)

-OFCT 1375 Beginning Keyboarding (3) (Former course prefix/number OFC 172)
+OFCT 1375 Beginning Keyboarding (3)

 This course is for students with no previous training in computer keyboarding.
 Fundamental techniques are developed.
 The skills of producing manuscripts, business letters, and tabulations are introduced.
 Laboratory fee.
 (2 Lec., 3 Lab.)